-We thank you for purchasing this NYIEM apparatus, a system primarily designed for measuring the degree of xylem embolism in vascular plants.
+We thank you for purchasing this XYL'EM-Plus apparatus, a system primarily designed for measuring the degree of xylem embolism in vascular plants.
 Embolism blocks the circulation of sap and decreases stem hydraulic conductance.
-Xylem embolism is now recognized as a major dysfunction that correlates with plant drought resistance and growth performance.
+Xylem embolism is now recognized as a major dysfunction that correlates with plant drought resistance and growth performance (see for instance, Choat, Jansen, Brodribb Cochard Delzon et al, Nature 2012).
 The reference 'hydraulic' method was introduced by Sperry et al. in 1988 (1).
 The method consists in estimating the hydraulic conductance of small segments (few cm), then re-saturating these samples by successive perfusions under pressure with degassed water.
 This perfusion evacuates or dissolves air contained in the embolised xylem vessels.
-The initial conductance/full saturated conductance ratio gives a quantitative value of embolism level.
+The initial conductance to full saturated conductance ratio gives a quantitative value of embolism level.
 This technique is now wide-spread but remains laborious and delicate as it requires the use of a precision balance, and is almost unusable in the field.

-The XYL'EM system allows the determination of embolism amount without the need precision balance.
-Water flows are measured with a high precision liquid flowmeter (Liquiflow, Instrutec).
+The XYL'EM-Plus system allows the determination of embolism amount without the need of a precision balance.
+Water flows are measured with a high precision liquid flowmeter (Liquiflow, Bronkhorst France).
 The kit ruggedness allows intensive use in laboratory as well as in field.
 Simplicity of use makes embolism measurement easiest and fastest.
-The XYL'EM system was developed conjointly by the Instrutec Company, H Cochard and T Améglio from INRA-PIAF Laboratory at Clermont-Ferrand, France.
-This laboratory has more than 15 years of experience in xylem embolism measurements.
-Prototypes and commercial versions of the XYL'EM system have being tested during the past five years in this laboratory.
+The XYL'EM-Plus system was developed conjointly by Bronkhorst France, H Cochard, T Améglio, C Bodet and B Adam from INRA-PIAF Laboratory at Clermont-Ferrand, France.
+This laboratory has more than 25 years of experience in xylem embolism measurements.
+Prototypes and commercial versions of the XYL'EM system have being tested during the past fifteen years in this laboratory and on the international market.
+Today we upgrade it and we lunch the XYL'EM-Plus version.
 Measurements of xylem embolism with the XYL'EM system have being published in a number of scientific papers (see Appendix II).
 In the Appendix I of this manual, H Cochard has shared his personal experience with xylem embolism studies.
-The Instrutec Company can not be taken responsible for this writing.
+The company Bronkhorst France can not be taken responsible for this writing.
 However, we hope this appendix will be useful to people not yet familiar with this type of measurements.
+H Cochard will be happy to assist you with your first measurements (visit his site for more information: http://herve.cochard.free.fr).

-PLEASE READ ENTIRELY THIS MANUAL BEFORE USING THE XYL'EM!
+PLEASE READ ENTIRELY THIS MANUAL BEFORE USING THE XYL'EM-Plusi